Gustaf Ahdritz

 *Gustaf Ahdritz, *Tian Qin, Nikhil Vyas, Boaz Barak, Benjamin L. Edelman

-Gustaf Ahdritz, Nazim Bouatta, Sachin Kadyan, Lukas Jarosch, Daniel Berenberg, Ian Fisk, Andrew M. Watkins, Stephen Ra, Richard Bonneau, Mohammed AlQuraishi
+Gustaf Ahdritz, Nazim Bouatta, Sachin Kadyan, Lukas Jarosch, Daniel Berenberg, Ian Fisk, et al.

-TL;DR: We present the largest open repository of precomputed multiple sequence alignments (MSAs) of proteins, representing millions of compute hours.
-MSAs are important primitives across bioinformatics, but their steep computational cost has previously limited their accessibility outside large research labs in industry (notably DeepMind and Meta, of AlphaFold2 and the MSA Transformer, respectively).
+We present the largest open repository of precomputed multiple sequence alignments (MSAs) of proteins, representing millions of compute hours.

 *Luke Bailey, *Gustaf Ahdritz, *Anat Kleiman, Siddharth Swaroop, Finale Doshi-Velez, Weiwei Pan